cybermaxs/typescript-workshop/Labs/A - Getting Started with TypeScript/05-Future JS now/README.md

 ---
 - Review `app.ts` ; Can you see an ES 6 feature ?
 - Run the TypeScript compiler on this file `tsc --target es6 app.ts`.
 Do you see a change ?
 - Compile the file again by targeting ES5 `tsc --target es5 app.ts`; Is it the same js ?
+Class is not supported in ES5.

 More Resources ?
 ---